MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

 .. tip::

-    After editing the file or model, you can save the file using the ``save()`` method.
+    After editing the file or model, you can save the file using the :meth:`~apsimNGpy.core.apsim.ApsimModel.save` method.
 This method takes a single argument: the desired file path or name.
     Without specifying the full path to the desired storage location, the file will be saved in the current working directory.

 .. code-block:: python